Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Preliminaries

 The \textit{belief propagation (BP) decoder} is an iterative message-passing algorithm whose application to error correction was pioneered by Gallager for decoding classical LDPC codes~\cite{Gallager1962}.
 Given the prior bit-flip probabilities $\vb{p} = (p_1,\ldots,p_n)$, the $Z$-type parity-check matrix $H_Z$, and an observed syndrome $\vb{s}_Z$, the decoder estimates the posterior marginal probability

 where

-with $\sum_{\sim (e_X)_i}$ denoting a summation over all error vectors except for the $i$-th qubit.
+with $\sum_{\sim (e_X)_i=1}$ denoting a summation over all error vectors with $i$-th element fixed to 1.
 The resulting value $\hat{p}_i\in[0,1]$ is called a \emph{soft decision}: it retains the full probability that qubit $i$ has flipped, whereas a \textit{hard decision} collapses this probability to the binary outcome.
 Using these marginal probabilities, the decoder then makes a hard decision on each qubit, declaring an error on qubit $i$ whenever $\hat{p}_i \ge 0.5$,